How to Find the Right HVAC Filter Size

 A MERV rating of 5 to 8 is appropriate for most homes.
 This is enough to capture pollen, dust, mold, dander, and other environmental contaminants.
 You will still get good efficiency from your unit as well.
 You will still need to change your filter regularly, however.

-Do you need regular HVAC maintenance or repairs, contact us at JW Heating and Air to schedule your appointment!
+Do you need regular HVAC maintenance or repairs, contact us at JW Plumbing, Heating and Air to schedule your appointment!